AbbyRead/BTW-BetterWithoutWolves/README.md

 Some wolf-related stuff isn't even taken away at all:
 - Like your wolfchop stockpile?
 Good, I don't touch that.
 - Have a tier 4 dung beacon?
 Congrats, you're all set.
-- Companion cube unharmed (by me at least; you, I don't know).
+- Companion Cube: unharmed (by me at least; you, I don't know).

 ---